gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 While `ModuleInitializerAttribute` is only available in .NET 5.0 and newer, the whole concept is perfectly functional with any .NET version once attribute definition is in place.
 That's why [`Gapotchenko.FX`](../../Gapotchenko.FX) module provides a ready to use [polyfill for that attribute](../../Gapotchenko.FX/Runtime/CompilerServices/ModuleInitializerAttribute.cs).
-The example of such an approach is presented below:
+The example of such approach is presented below:

 ``` C#
 using Gapotchenko.FX.Reflection;